Policies & Guidelines

 Step 4: Prevention - Management Review

-The recommendations provided by the Privacy Breach Report within Part 2 will be presented to the Manager (Unit Head) responsible for the respective business unit concerning the breach.
+The recommendations provided by the Privacy Breach Report within Part 2 will be presented to the Manager responsible for the respective Department concerning the breach.

-The Information Management & Privacy Advisor and the Manager (Unit Head) will work together to ensure that the necessary changes are implemented so that a similar privacy breach will not occur again in the future.
+The Information Management & Privacy Advisor and the Department Manager will work together to ensure that the necessary changes are implemented so that a similar privacy breach will not occur again in the future.

 Office of the Information and Privacy Commissioner of Alberta - Your Rights

-The FOIP Act gives individuals who believe that their own personal information has been collected, used, or disclosed in contravention of the Act the right to ask the Alberta Information and Privacy Commissioner to review the matter.
+The POPA gives individuals who believe that their own personal information has been collected, used, disclosed, or destroyed in contravention of the Act the right to ask the Alberta Information and Privacy Commissioner to review the matter.

-All requests for a review must be submitted to the Commissioner, in writing, in accordance with sections 66 of the Act.
+All requests for a review must be submitted to the Commissioner, in writing, in accordance with section 38(1) of the Act.

 The contact information for the Privacy Commissioner is provided (below):